HannahhoHe/Medicare---Insight-into-the-Bills/README.md

 ![Figure4](ProvidersbyState.png)

-In conclusion, some providers do tend to bill higher than others irrespective the type of services.
+In conclusion, some providers do tend to bill higher than others irrespective of the type of services.